neureality/devops-exercise/README.md

 Create terraform scripts to launch two AWS instances, one for the Kubernetes master and one for the worker node.

 ### Kubernetes
-Create Kubernetes deployment with three replicas running this [image](https://hub.docker.com/r/gairadzi/webserver) in the repository
+Create Kubernetes deployment with three replicas running [this image](https://hub.docker.com/r/gairadzi/webserver)

 ### Ansible
 Create an ansible playbook to install relevant packages on the AWS instances.